 El Salvador Santa Rosa Washed

 This is a Relationship Coffee from our friend, Jorge Raul Rivera, and his farm Santa Rosa.
 We travel to Santa Rosa every year and look forward to this trip.
-We purchased twenty-nine 70-kg bags for $5.55/lb.
+We purchased twenty-nine 70-kg bags for $5.55/lb and gave it a score of 87.75.
 Ally Coffee handled the importing for an arrival cost just at $5.90/lb.
 Be on the lookout for the other coffees we bought from Santa Rosa coming soon.